How to take the subway to Brooklyn?

 These two 100-year-old+ cultural institutions are located next to each other in the neighborhood of Crown Heights.

-Here is a subway map of these top neighborhoods:
+Here is a subway map of these top cosmopolitan Brooklyn neighborhoods:

 Please note: This map was created for touristic purposes.
 These specific areas have been selected here because they have proven to be most popular with tourists and visitors.
-Every single neighborhood in Brooklyn is important; and is worth visiting - even though most of Brooklyn has been faded out on this map (in order to highlight the selected neighborhoods).
+Every single neighborhood in Brooklyn is important; and is worth visiting.
+Most of Brooklyn has been faded out on this map in order to highlight the selected neighborhoods and make it easier to pinpoint them.
+Nothing is faded out on this map because it is unimportant.

 Want to experience the best of Brooklyn?
 Check out our tours